revature-scalawags/CodyProjectZero/README.md

 >Access credentials to Blizzard's battle.net APIs (https://develop.battle.net/)

->> These access credentials should be saved in a .env file located in the root directory of this project This .env file should contain the user's Blizzard client ID and Blizzard client secret in the following format:
+>> These access credentials should be saved in a .env file located in the root directory of this project.
+This .env file should contain the user's Blizzard client ID and Blizzard client secret in the following format:

     ID=<Blizzard Client ID here>